jorge-mells/todo-app-backend/README.md

   - chatgpt, claude, gemini, copilot, meta, deepseek, grok.
 I used them all :).

 ## Comments
-  - there are several bugs in this, and several inefficiencies.
+  - there are several bugs in this, and several inefficiencies and security risks.
 If you are interested, you can take a look.
   - There are several dependencies I used that I shouldn't have, but it's all for learning sake, otherwise any other comments are welcome.